dooly-ai/tack/README.md

 ## Limitations

-Because `tack` uses the `Document.styleSheets` API to index styles, the style sheets with the classes you wish to augment must adhere to the browser's same-origin policy and reside on page's domain or have appropriate CORS headers set.
+Because `tack` uses the `Document.styleSheets` API to index styles, the style sheets with the classes you wish to augment must adhere to the browser's same-origin policy and reside on the page's domain or have appropriate CORS headers set.

+## How does it work?

+`tack.hash()` builds an index of simple CSS selectors to rules.
+Then, `tack` uses the index to generate derivative classes that are injected into the document.

 ## License